farihamahaldar-beep/DSAI3202-lab2/README.md

+# Lab 3 - Data Preprocessing on Azure

+## Overview
-Overview: This lab implements a data preprocessing pipeline using Azure Databricks to process Amazon Electronics review data through a medallion architecture (Bronze → Silver → Gold layers).
+This lab implements a data preprocessing pipeline using Azure Databricks to process Amazon Electronics review data through a medallion architecture (Bronze → Silver → Gold layers).

+This pipeline follows the Medallion (Lakehouse) architecture:
+- Bronze layer: raw JSON data as originally ingested
+- Silver layer: cleaned and validated data
+- Gold layer: curated dataset ready for analytics and machine learning

+This layered approach improves data quality step-by-step and ensures that only reliable data reaches the final stage.

+## Technologies Used

+- Azure Databricks – used to run and manage the data processing pipeline
+- Apache Spark (PySpark) – used for large-scale data transformation
+- Azure Data Lake Storage Gen2 – stores data across Bronze, Silver, and Gold layers
+- Parquet format – efficient column-based storage for faster querying
+- Databricks Jobs – used to automate and schedule the pipeline
+- Python (PySpark) – used to implement ETL logic

 In this lab, I built a data pipeline in Azure Databricks to clean and organize Amazon review data: